micromicromicro/micromicro.cash/help/basics_receive_money.md

 ### Create an `in` address

-1. Press `New (In)` and fill out the form
+1. Press `New (In)` and fill out the form.
 Press the question mark to see an explanation of each form field.

 2. Press `Receive`